vipfat/Tabak_Multiuser/README.md

 ## Database configuration

 The app now uses a local PostgreSQL instance instead of Supabase.
-Provide the following environment variables before running:
+Provide the following environment variables before running.
+The API automatically loads `.env.local` first (then `.env`) when you start it with `npm run api`:

 - `DATABASE_URL` – connection string to PostgreSQL, e.g. `postgresql://tabakapp:PASS@localhost:5432/appdb`
 - `VITE_API_BASE_URL` – base URL for API calls from the frontend (defaults to `/api` when both frontend and API are served together)